Orange County Master Gardener Volunteer (OCMG) Topics

 To assist extension agents in providing research based horticultural education to Florida residents.

-Currently Master Gardeners in Orange County are answering an average of 1000 calls a month.
+Currently Master Gardener Volunteers in Orange County are answering an average of 1000 calls a month.
 This service is invaluable to residents of the area, because it supplies them with research based information that is readily available.

 Master Gardeners volunteer in other ways than just manning the phones.
 Some help to maintain demonstrations gardens, staff clinics around the county, test soil pH, teach classes, and help run some of the larger programs.